elign/Airtribe-Assignments/book-my-show/readme.md

 | Shows           | Theatres        | Many-to-One           | Many shows belong to one theatre, but one theatre can have multiple shows.    |
 | Shows           | Show Features   | Many-to-Many          | One show can have multiple features, and one feature can be associated with multiple shows. |
 | Bookings        | Shows           | Many-to-One           | Many bookings can belong to one show, but one show can have multiple bookings. |

-This table summarizes the relationships between the entities in the BookMyShow scenario and provides descriptions for each type of relationship.
-It helps understand how different elements in the database are connected and related to each other.